Plant Taxon (Scientific Name) Lookup

 When a DNA researcher proposes a rename it has to be agreed by the authorities before they will publish it.

-If you have a mind to keep the names of your plants up to date you can run a lookup of all your pants each time MOP-DB grabs a new list.
+If you have a mind to keep the names of your plants up to date you can run a lookup of all your pants each time MOPDB grabs a new list.

 Driven by the results of molecular analysis (DNA), many species have been re-named recently.
 Name changes have been dubbed with the terms lumping and splitting, used by Charles Darwin back in 1857.